-- 1. To keep up-to-date with the latest research/thinking in your academic field and with changes to pedagogic practice within the School and more generally; - 2.
-To undertake and successfully complete the mandatory training required by the School appropriate to the role;
+- 1. To keep up-to-date with the latest research/thinking in relevant academic fields and with changes to pedagogic practice within the School and more generally; - 2.
+To undertake and successfully complete the mandatory training required by the School appropriate to the role.